 Breadth of Current Research.
 There are several research questions within the BRAIN Initiative mission currently being addressed using the marmoset as a model species.
-A group of studies have developed calcium imaging in the marmoset brain (10, 26).
-Other studies have developed in vivo optogenetics in the marmoset, using simple optical fibers and surface photostimulation (12), and applied it to investigate the function of feedback connections between visual cortical areas (14).
-Studies are currently underway to produce a spatially specific catalog of cell types in the marmoset brain, using single-cell RNA sequencing, to pave the way for future studies of primate genetics and circuits.
+Following the initial development of calcium imaging in the marmoset brain (23, 61, 62), several laboratories are applying this technique to image network dynamics in real time in behaving marmosets (63-65).
+Similarly, following the initial development of in vivo optogenetics in the marmoset (19), reports are rapidly accumulating on its application to study marmoset cortical function and behavior (66-69).
+These approaches will advance our knowledge of the neural basis of cognition and behavior, a major goal of the BRAIN Initiative.
+Studies are currently underway to produce a spatially specific catalog of cell types in the marmoset brain, using single-cell RNA sequencing; using this approach a recent study has profiled RNA expression in a large number of inhibitory neurons across several species, including marmosets (70).
+These approaches will pave the way for future studies of primate genetics and circuits.
 BRAIN Initiative funds have been, and continue to be, used successfully for the development of new viral tools for targeting specific cell types in the non-human primate brain.
-For example, novel recombinant adeno-associated virus (rAAV) vectors that restrict gene expression to GABAergic interneurons in many vertebrate species including marmosets using the mDIx enhancer (11) have recently been developed.
-Studies of the auditory system have successfully leveraged the aforementioned advantages of marmosets to pioneer numerous neural recording and behavioral techniques to make new discoveries about the physiological mechanisms underlying sensory perception and social communication in the primate brain (27-40).
-More recently, researchers have also begun to take advantage of the marmoset natural tendency to orient towards visual stimuli, and the accessibility of the middle temporal (MT) visual area and frontal eye field on the cortical surface of this species, to study a diverse range of visual behaviors in marmosets (41-45).
+For example, novel recombinant adeno-associated virus (rAAV) vectors that restrict gene expression to GABAergic interneurons in many vertebrate species including marmosets using the mDlx enhancer (16) or the h56D promoter (71) have recently been developed.
+Moreover, over the past year, two laboratories have developed viral vectors for selective transgene expression in specific inhibitory neuron subtypes (parvalbumin and somatostatin-positive interneurons) in marmoset cortex (71, 72).
+Studies of the auditory system have successfully leveraged the aforementioned advantages of marmosets to pioneer numerous neural recording and behavioral techniques to make new discoveries about the physiological mechanisms underlying sensory perception and social communication in the primate brain (73-86).
+More recently, researchers have also begun to take advantage of the marmoset natural tendency to orient towards visual stimuli, perform visual tasks, and the accessibility of the middle temporal (MT) visual area and frontal eye field on the cortical surface of this species, to study a diverse range of visual behaviors in marmosets (26, 87-93).